HPC-NRW/advanced-git/episodes/16-tools.md

 ### Colorizing the output

 If the environment variable `GIT_PS1_SHOWCOLORHINTS` is set to any value, the Git-related part of the output in the prompt will be colorized.
-If the variable is not set, the output will not be colorized.
+If the variable is not set, the output will not be colourized.

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Use available scripts for common shell environments.
-- Indicate changes stashed, pending, or commited to the local working copy.
+- Indicate changes stashed, pending, or committed to the local working copy.
 - Indicate current branch name to aid in multi-branch workflows.

 ::::::::::::::::::::::::::::::::::::::::::::::::::